kgulotta/Kenneth-Gulotta-Portfolio/README.md

 In his 25 years as a technical writer, Kenneth has learned many other skills, including graphic design and illustration; proposal development and marketing; coding; and UX design.
 He is currently building on these skills by taking the Google UX Design Certificate course.

-Kenneth lives in New Orleans, close to where he was born and raised, but he has also lived in Austin, Washington DC, and Baltimore.
+Kenneth lives in New Orleans, close to where he was born and raised, but he has also lived in Austin TX, Washington DC, and Baltimore MD.

 ## Portfolio Contents
 This portfolio contains the following items: